Master's Degree Requirements

 It is the responsibility of the research director to fill out a brief report form describing the outcome of the first meeting and to submit this form to the Associate Chairperson for Graduate Studies for inclusion in the student’s file.

 At the time of the completion of the thesis, the candidate for the master’s degree must pass an oral examination administered by the research advisory/thesis committee.
 This examination must be scheduled with the Graduate School at least two weeks prior to the examination.
-(See the Graduate Secretary for details.)
+(See the Graduate Academic Advisor for details.)